 Those settings will be enough for TLM Modbus TCP side master device.

-Serial port must be enabled since we will connect via Modbus RTU Slave Device.
+Correct serial port must be enabled since we will connect via Modbus RTU Slave Device such as RS485 if device is connected to RS485 port of TLM.
 In this example we will use 9600-8N1 for Modbus RTU Slave device connection.

 TLM goup address will be 1, same as Master TLM.